jacowanjr-58/Frios_MGT/database/seeders/README.md

 ### Franchise Admin
 - **Franchise Management**: Full access to franchise-level operations
 - **Staff Management**: Can create, edit, and delete franchise managers and staff
+- **Permission Management**: Can assign/revoke permissions to managers/staff
 - **Financial Access**: Can manage invoices, transactions, and expenses
 - **No Corporate Access**: Cannot access franchise creation, owner management, or system-wide settings

 ### Franchise Manager
 - **Operational Management**: Can manage day-to-day operations
-- **Limited Staff Access**: Can manage franchise staff but with restrictions
+- **Staff Access**: Can manage franchise staff but with restrictions
-- **No Financial Access**: Cannot access invoices or transactions
+- **Financial Access**: Can access invoices or transactions; Cannot setup/delete bank or payments services
 - **Location Management**: Can manage franchise locations and inventory allocation

 ### Franchise Staff